 Incidence of cats and rats is a problem for IWMC.
-Rats and cats have the potential to cause regular and significant problems on and around the IWMC.
+Rats and cats have the potential to cause where required.

-Council will manage pest and vermin numbers through the use of baits, traps and bird scares where required.
 Should the use of chemicals be deemed necessary, care will be exercised to ensure that chemicals are not subject to stormwater or leachate runoff or not susceptible to becoming air borne and posing an environmental pollution hazard.
 Areas of the IWMC that will require particular attention will be: